-Prepares the student for the role of the professional office worker in today's job market through the use of microcomputers and a simulated office setting.
+Prepares the student for the role of the professional office worker in today's job market through the use of computers and a simulated office setting.
 Tools covered include spreadsheet, database, word processing, presentation, calendaring, electronic mail, and travel services.
 Students apply communicative, decision-making, prioritizing, organizational, and presentation skills.
-Prerequisite: Basic keyboarding skill or concurrent enrollment.
+Prerequisite: Instructor will assess keyboarding skill.
+A Keyboarding or Keyboarding and Formatting class may be needed.

-Records Management (OTC1051) 1 hr.
+Records Management I (OTC1051) 1 hr.

 Provides instruction in the administration and control of records systems.
 The course includes the creation, maintenance, protection, and disposition of records.
 Hands-on experience with database software develops proficiency in the management of office records.
-Prerequisite: Basic keyboarding skills or concurrent enrollment.
+Prerequisite: Instructor will assess keyboarding skill.
+A Keyboarding or Keyboarding and Formatting class may be needed.